Necropolis (Copper novel)

 Necropolis is a Gothic novel by author Basil Copper.
 It was published by Arkham House in 1980 in an edition of 4,050 copies.
 It was Copper's third book published by Arkham House.

+Reprinted in 1981, it was the first Arkham House book (except works by Lovecraft and August Derleth) to receive a reprint.
+(Previous publications were limited editions printed once only).

 Plot summary

 The novel is set in Victorian England.
 Clyde Beatty, a private investigator, is hired by Angela Meredith to investigate her father's death.
 His investigations lead him to a nursing home in Surrey, directed by the sinister Dr. Horace Couchman.
 After an autopsy reveals the murder of Miss Meredith's father, Dr. Couchman flees to London leading Beatty eventually to the eerie Brockwood Cemetery and a criminal conspiracy involving millions of pounds' worth of gold bullion.